 Mushrooms are packed with something called beta-glucans, which research suggests may inhibit the growth of specific cancer cells.
-In addition to beta-glucans in medicinal mushrooms, they also contain many other beneficial compounds, including essential amino acids, vitamins, minerals, and protein.
+Aside from beta-glucans, medicinal mushrooms have a lot of other good things in them, like essential amino acids, vitamins, minerals, and protein.

 Some research suggests that mushrooms are probiotics that help the body strengthen the immune system and fight off illness.

 Here are some types of medicinal mushrooms, their uses and benefits, and how you can add them to your diet.